 The statement of financial activities includes all gains and losses recognised in the year.
-All income and expenditure derive from continuing activitie
+All income and expenditure derive from continuing activity.
+Deficit of -£416,255 consists of depreciation of £418,072.

 The notes on pages 21 to 39 form part of these financial statements.